Why Is Learning Reinforcement Important When Training Your Employees?

 At Roundtable Learning, we’ve helped organizations across the U.S. design and implement custom training programs that meet the needs of their learners.
 We know that surrounding principal learning activities with learning reinforcement activities yields the best results by engaging your workforce and boosting knowledge retention.

 This article will define learning reinforcement, explore its importance, and break down how to incorporate learning reinforcement into training.

 Learning reinforcement is a training strategy that engages learners both before and after their main learning activity through pre-work and/or post-work (e.g. reading informational articles, writing in a journal, printing out a job aid, etc.).

-Learning reinforcement supplements the principle learning activity of a training program through pre- and post-session activities that reinforce key objectives.
-These reinforcement activities are equally as important as the principle learning activity and help boost knowledge retention, engage employees, and drive sustained behavior changes.
+Learning reinforcement supplements the principal learning activity of a training program through pre- and post-session activities that reinforce key objectives.
+These reinforcement activities are equally as important as the principal learning activity and help boost knowledge retention, engage employees, and drive sustained behavior changes.

 Why Is Learning Reinforcement Important?